Maintained by NextGen Coastal — $342M under management in OC & LA

 Default to one month's rent.
 Use the small-landlord exception only if you've confirmed in writing that all four conditions are met, that you're documenting compliance per §1950.5, and that no service member tenants are in the unit.

-Does AB 12 apply to existing leases?
+Does AB 12 force refunds on older leases?